How can I apply?

 How should I dress?

-To maintain the conference atmosphere, we ask all participants to come dressed in business and/or African attire.
+To maintain the conference atmosphere during the digital sessions, we ask all participants to dress in business and/or African attire.

 Can I participate if …